pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

   + This function type does not have to come from an annotation, but could also have been inferred.
   + Includes function applications using choice type tags (e.g., `Maybe.Just`, `Result.Ok`)
   + Includes applications of functions implied by record type alias declarations.
+  + When a variable is used as an argument, its type is inferred from the function's parameter type at that position.
 + Picking up primitive types from int pattern, hex pattern, string pattern, etc.
 + Type of tuple from tuple expression. (item -> tuple)
 + Type of tuple item from tuple expression. (tuple -> item)